strojure/ring-undertow/README.md

 Websocket server handler can be setup without involving ring handlers like described in [Undertow server API][github_undertow].

-But it is also possible to return websocket handler in response `:body` to establish websocket connection.
+But it is also possible to return websocket handler as response to establish websocket connection.

 ```clojure
 (ns usage.websockets